lacchain/LACChain-contracts/docs/functional/rootOfTrust.md

 ## Terminology

-- depth: Maximum number of steps to go from any entity to the root entity.
+- Max depth: Maximum number of steps to go from any entity to the root entity.
 - entity: any participant in the root of trust contract.

 ## Base Considerations